xtreme911/solana/README.md

     /etc/systemd/system/sol.service

-LOOK IN THE sol.service FILE AND USE THE USERNAME ON THE LINE THAT SAYS User=sol
+LOOK IN THE sol.service FILE AND USE THE USERNAME ON THE LINE THAT SAYS:

+    User=sol

 SO IN THIS CASE THE USERNAME IS sol IN ALL LOWER CASE LETTERS